I have often written about how utterly overwhelmed most web managers are. They're not 'managing', they're coping.

 The aim is to lighten the load.

-It's the service I wish I'd had when I started out.
+They're the services I wish I'd had when I started out.

 Hundreds of thousands of words

-Inevitably, the Website Manager's Agent has all the same issues as other Generative AI tools, including hallucinations.
-I am continuing to refine its responses by adding further instructions and clarifications in the backend.
+Inevitably, these agents have all the same issues as other Generative AI tools, including hallucinations.
+I am continuing to refine theur responses by adding further instructions and clarifications in the backend.

-That said, my testing so far indicates that the model interprets the source material quite well.
-By-and-large, it is delivering useful answers - though the language is sometimes cumbersome.
-If it can't find an answer in the documents provided, it can also search the web.
+That said, my testing so far indicates that the models interpret the source material quite well.
+By-and-large, they are delivering useful answers.

-(Unlike AskLuke, I have not configured it to reply as if in my own voice.
+(Unlike AskLuke, I have not configured my custom GPT to reply as if in my own voice.
 Maybe I'll try that in future?)

-Ongoing, I will continue to tweak the model and refine the sources.
+Ongoing, I will continue to tweak the models and refine the sources.
 This includes adding Retrieval Augmented Generation (RAG) to incorporate ongoing updates to my website.

-I would genuinely like to know how it works for you, so feel free to email me any feedback.
+I would genuinely like to know how these work for you, so feel free to email me any feedback.

-To help it do better, you can also thumbs-up or thumbs-down the responses it generates.
+To help it do better, you can also thumbs-up or thumbs-down the responses they generate.

 - Publication: Web Management and Governance Masterclass (ref: diffily.com/masterclass)